Emily Ratajkowski Says Her Instagram Account Is ‘A Sexy Feminist Magazine’

 Model and actress Emily Ratajkowski is an Instagram star.
 Over 19 million followers log on to the social media site on a regular basis to see her latest posts.
 Photos of emrata, as she’s known on Instagram, in sexy swimwear or other seductive clothing appear on a regular basis, as do photos of her wearing very little or absolutely nothing.

-She’s become known for the myriad of poses in which she covers her breasts with her hands to keep photos Instagram-friendly.
-She recently spoke to Paper magazine and talked about her concept of feminism and how she thinks of her Instagram account as “a sexy feminist magazine.”
+Ratajkowski has become known for the myriad of poses in which she covers her breasts with her hands to keep photos Instagram-friendly.
+She recently spoke to Paper magazine, and talked about her concept of feminism and how she thinks of her Instagram account as “a sexy feminist magazine.”

 The swimsuits in which the 27-year-old appears so often are from the swimwear line she launched in 2017, Inamorata Swim.
-Ratajkowski designs every piece and sells them directly to consumers online.
-In recent months, she has also become a married woman, marrying film producer Sebastian Bear-McClard with whom she had been friends for many years.
+Ratajkowski designs every piece, and sells them directly to consumers online.
+In recent months, she has also become a married woman, marrying film producer Sebastian Bear-McClard, with whom she had been friends for many years.
 She describes herself as being all over the map when it comes to interests and projects.

 “I’ve always been interested in many things… Before, being a model was a contradiction to being an actress or being a musician — you couldn’t have a clothing line or be a designer.
 I don’t think that’s how creativity works… That’s never how it worked for me, I was always someone who was writing, painting, doing whatever…”